7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 #### Configuring Network Routing and Endpoints

 Azure uses *system routes* to control network traffic between virtual machines, on-premises networks, and the internet.
 Information about the system routes is recorded in a *route table*.
-- The route table contains a set of rules (routes) specificying packet routing in a Vnet
+- The route table contains a set of rules (routes) specifying packet routing in a Vnet
 - Each packet leaving a subnet is handled by on associated route table
 - Packets are matched to routes by using the destination.
 - If matching route cannot be found it is dropped.